Nuclei-Software/NMSIS/Device/_Template_Vendor/README.md

 # Explanation how to use the Device folder and template files

+If you want to get a up to date and working example for NMSIS Device Template, you can refer to [Nuclei SDK](https://github.com/Nuclei-Software/nuclei-sdk) `SoC/evalsoc` folder, this folder is using NMSIS Device Template as base and modified to match Nuclei Evaluation SoC for Nuclei RISC-V Core Evaluation.

+> Device/Nuclei template is removed since NMSIS 1.2.0 release.

 1. **Following directory structure and template files are given:**

 ~~~